HaroonAzizi/portfolio/_posts/2025-07-12-advanced-topics-notes.md

 ---
 title: "Advanced Topics in Software Engineering | Haroon's Notes"
-excerpt: "Haroon's Notes - this isn't completed"
+excerpt: "Haroon's Notes - this isn't complete and you should read your own notes too."
 date: "2025-07-21"
 readTime: "30 min read"
 category: "Notes"